NSO-developer/nso-gitbook/development/introduction-to-automation/creating-a-service.md

 Of course, a template with hard-coded values is of limited use, as it would always produce the exact same configuration.
 It becomes a lot more useful with variable substitution.
 In its simplest form, you define a variable value in the provisioning (Python) code and reference it from the XML template, by using curly braces and a dollar sign: `{$VARIABLE}`.
 Also, many users prefer to keep the variable name uppercased to make it stand out more from the other XML elements in the file.
 For example, in the template XML file for the DNS service, you would likely replace the IP address `192.0.2.1` with the variable `{$DNS_IP}` to control its value from the Python code.

 You apply the template by creating a new `ncs.template.Template` object and calling its `apply()` method.
-This method takes the name of the XML template as the first parameter, without the trailing `.xml` extension, and an object of type `ncs.template.Variables` as the second parameter.
+This method takes the name of the XML template as the first parameter (no trailing `.xml`), and an object of type `ncs.template.Variables` as the second parameter.
 Using the `Variables` object, you provide values for the variables in the template.

 ```
 template_vars = ncs.template.Variables()